chad-bennett/start/content/post/lorem-ipsum.md

 tags = ["design", "resources", "lists"]
 +++

-{{< figure src="/img/type.jpg" alt="stack of movable type" class="right border">}}

-a collection of places to get fun [lorem ipsum](https://loremipsum.io/) text for use in your layouts because you don't always have written content when you want to play with visual layout.
+**a collection of places to get fun [lorem ipsum](https://loremipsum.io/) text for use in your layouts because you don't always have written content when you want to play with visual layout.**

 <!--more-->